Tax Deductions in Australia (2026)

 The most-claimed category is work-related deductions — uniforms and protective clothing, tools and equipment, union fees, professional subscriptions, and travel between workplaces.
 Where an expense is mixed work-and-personal, only the work-related portion is claimable.

-For working from home, the ATO's fixed rate method currently runs at 67 cents per hour covering electricity, internet, phone, and stationery — but you must keep an actual hours worked log, not an estimate.
+For working from home, the ATO's fixed rate method runs at 70 cents per hour (from 1 July 2024; it was 67 cents for the 2022–23 and 2023–24 years) covering electricity, internet, phone, and stationery — but you must keep an actual hours worked log, not an estimate.

 Self-education expenses are deductible where the course is directly related to your current job or likely to lead to higher income in that job.
 The connection has to be real — you can't claim a course for a completely new career.